Best Running Jackets for Men of 2024

 Due to the minimal design, there are no pockets on this jacket other than the jacket-stowable mesh one on the inner back.
 We’re neutral on the near-pocketlessness, because while it can be nice to have pockets, adding them to a minimalist jacket can feel extraneous.
 The zipper is waterproof, and unlike some waterproof zippers, we weren’t annoyed trying to zip and unzip this one!

-The cuff has partial elastic on the underside of the wrist only, similar to the one found on the Patagonia Houdini Air.
+The cuff has partial elastic on the underside of the wrist only.
 It’s a balance of water protection and ventilation.
 Not having the elastic on top with some room built in also helps pull the cuff away to check the watch.

 The hood on this one is running-specific, on the smaller side compared to some jackets, so don’t count on it fitting comfortably over a helmet.
 That said, it’s plenty big for running, and the elastic shock cord and tensioning piece are minimal but not finicky; they stay out of the way when needing to cinch the hood tightly over your face for maximum weather protection.